-Swaziland is land locked country in Southern Africa between South Africa and Mozambique, covering a surface area of 17,364 square kilometres.
+Swaziland is a landlocked country in Southern Africa between South Africa and Mozambique, covering a surface area of 17,364 square kilometers.
 Swaziland is severely affected by HIV/AIDS.
-It is divided into four administrative regions (Hhohho, Lubombo, Manzini and Shiselweni) with 55 Tinkhundla (districts) and 360 chiefdoms (communities).
-According to the 2007 population census, the population of Swaziland is 1,018,449, and about 77 percent of the population lives in rural areas.
-Women of childbearing age (15-49 years) make up 26.2 percent of the population, while over half (53 percent) of all Swazis are female.
-An estimated 4.6 percent of the population is 60 years of age or over, and 60 percent is under 30 years old.
-39.6 percent of the total population is children under the age of 15 years, which shows the young age structure of the Swazi population.
-The total fertility rate is estimated at an average of 3.8 births in a woman’s life compared to 6.4 births in 1986.
-The life expectancy at birth has drastically declined from 56 years in 1986 to 32.5 years in 2003.
+It is divided into four administrative regions (Hhohho, Lubombo, Manzini and Shiselweni) with 55 tinkhundla (districts) and 366 chiefdoms.
+According to the 2016 population census estimates, the population of Swaziland is 1,297,378, and about 77% of the population live in rural areas.
+Women of reproductive age (15 to 49 years) make up 26% of the population, while over half (53% of all Swazis are female.
+An estimated 5% of the population is aged 60 or over, and 60% is under 30 years old.
+The total population under the age of 15 , which shows the young age structure of the country.
+The total fertility rate is estimated at an average of 3.3 births in a woman’s life compared to 6.4 births in 1986.
+The life expectancy at birth has drastically declined from 56 years in 1986, to 48.85 years in 2012.
 This dramatic drop in life expectancy is mainly attributed to the impact of the HIV/AIDS epidemic.
-The health sector in Swaziland operates in a complex socio-cultural and political environment that presents both opportunities and challenges for its goal of achieving universal access to quality health care in all levels of service delivery.
+The health sector in Swaziland operates in a complex socio-cultural and political environment that presents both opportunities and challenges for its goal of achieving universal access to quality healthcare in all levels of service delivery.

-PSI/Swaziland is fully committed to measurable health impact.
+PSI/Swaziland is fully committed to measurable health impacts.
 It measures its effect on disease and death, in the same way a business measures its profits.
-PSI works in cooperation with government and partners in the public and private sector to deliver high quality health programs, reaching all populations in need.
-PSI/Swaziland has been serving vulnerable communities in Swaziland with comprehensive evidence-based public health interventions, including HIV prevention and reproductive health programs, for over a decade.
+PSI works in cooperation with government and partners in the public and private sector to deliver high-quality health programs, reaching all populations in need.
+PSI/Swaziland has been serving priority populations in Swaziland with comprehensive evidence-based public health interventions, including HIV prevention and reproductive health programs, for over a decade.
 Using highly efficient private sector techniques, PSI/Swaziland promotes products, services and healthy behaviors that enable Swazis to lead healthier, more productive lives.

 - Innovation, creativity and risk taking.